 The studio worried that Hiawatha’s efforts as a peacemaker might cause the film to be interpreted as pro-peace, and therefore pro-Communist.

-Wisconsin Senator Joseph McCarthy began an anti-Communist crusade on 9 February 1950, announcing that he was aware of Communist activity in the State department.
+Wisconsin Senator Joseph McCarthy (pictured at right) began an anti-Communist crusade on 9 February 1950, announcing that he was aware of Communist activity in the State Department.
 He claimed, in fact, to hold a list of about 200 Communist Party members working in the Department – which was in part inspired by the Alger Hiss case.

 McCarthy continued a witch-hunting campaign against, among others, members of the Harry Truman administration.